KingSajxxd/pathhelm/README.md

 * **🧠 AI-Powered Anomaly Detection:** Uses a pre-trained `IsolationForest` model to identify and block suspicious traffic patterns based on frequency, error rates, and path diversity.
 * **⚙️ Stateless Architecture:** All IP tracking and analytics data is stored in Redis, allowing PathHelm instances to be scaled horizontally without data loss.
 * **💾 Persistent State:** Utilizes Docker volumes to ensure that all Redis data (IP history, analytics) survives container restarts.
-* **🐳 Fully Containerized:** The entire stack (Gateway, Backend, Redis) is defined in a single `docker-compose.yml` file for one-command deployment.
+* **📊 Live Analytics Dashboard:** A real-time web dashboard built with Streamlit provides live metrics and charts on gateway activity.
-* **📊 Live Analytics:** A built-in `/pathhelm/status` endpoint provides real-time metrics on processed and blocked requests, fetched directly from Redis.
+* **🔧 Environment-Based Configuration:** Easily configure the gateway using a `.env` file without changing any code.
-* **🔌 Easy Integration:** Protect any backend service by simply routing traffic through PathHelm.
+* **🐳 Fully Containerized:** The entire stack (Gateway, Backend, DB, Dashboard) is defined in a single `docker-compose.yml` file for one-command deployment.

 ## Architecture

                            +-------------------+
                            |       User        |